RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/component_tree_ps.png "Scripts to Run in PS")

 Open the PS component properties screen to display the Files area.
-With parameterSetting.json selected by clicking on it Go to the text editor screen.
+Click parameterSetting.json to go to the text editor screen with your selection.

 The left side of the screen is the same text editor as before, but the right side of the screen provides a screen for setting up parameter studies.